kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 - Think of Elastic Block Storage (EBS) as a virtual disk in AWS cloud.
 EBS is attached to an EC2 instance.
 - EBS volumes are persistent and can be detached and reattached to other EC2 instances
 - EBS volumes can be stopped without loosing data
+- Sizes vary from 1GB to 16TB; allocated in 1GB increments
+- Use **EBS-optimized instances** when you need to enable your EC2 instances to maximize the performance of EBS volumes, as EBS-optimized instances deliver dedicated throughput between Amazon EC2 and Amazon EBS, with speeds between 500 Mbps and 10,000 Mbps depending on the instance type
 - **EBS Volume Types:**
   - General Purpose SSD(GP2)
+    - Volume Size: 1GB to 16TB
-    - Up to 10000 IOPs
+    - Up to 10,000 IOPs
+    - Good choice for general purpose workloads- Boot volumes, low-latency interactive apps, dev & test
   - Provisioned IOPS SSD(IO1)
+    - Volume Size: 4GB to 16TB
-    - More than 10000 IOPS upto 25000 IOPS per EBS volume
+    - More than 10,000 IOPS upto 25,000 IOPS per EBS volume
+    - Good choice for NoSQL and relational databases
   - Throughput Optimized HDD(ST1)
     - Can't be a bootable volume
+    - Max 500 IOPS
+    - Volume Size: 500GB to 16TB
+    - Good choice for streaming workloads, big data, data warehouse, log processing, and ETL workloads
   - Magnetic:
     - Cold HDD (SC1)
       - Lowest Cost HDD volume.
 Good for less frequently accessed workloads
       - Can't be a bootable volume
       - Can be used as file server
+      - Volume Size: 500GB to 16TB
+      - Good choice for colder data requiring fewer scans per day
     - Magnetic (Standard): Previous Generation but still can be used.
       - Can be a boot volume
     - Throuhput Optimized HDD: Low cost HDD.
 Good for frequently accessed, throughput-intesive workloads
 - There are many EC2 instance types otimized for specific kind of work loads (e.g. memory optimized, IO optimized, CPU optimized, etc.)
 - 1 EBS volume cannot be mounted to multiple EC2 instances.(use [EFS](#elastic-file-service) instead as an EFS mounted volume can be shared by multiple EC2 instances)
 - Snapshots are copies of EBS volumes taken at a given point of time.
 Volumes exist on EBS and snapshots exist on S3